marcotrosi/diffee/README.md

 - `--respect-vcs-ignore`
 - second `--all` or `-A` to also not skip .git folders?
 - use better args parser
+- `--ignore <regex>` Do not check for differences on paths that match the regex pattern. do I really need this?
+- auto-depth - to not descent into folders that don't have differences, to reduce print output

 Maybe the performance can be improved by using multi-threading?